affinidi/eventi-workshop/docs/iota-framework-verification.md

 }
 ```

-7. Click on Create, `QueryId` for requesting Event Ticket VC is generated.
+8. Click on `Create` button, `QueryId` for requesting Event Ticket VC is generated.

 > [!IMPORTANT]
 > The above PEX query responds only in case Affinidi Vault has claimed credentials using Affinidi Credential Issuance enabled from the previous workshop steps.